jayeshmalam/react-native-event-app-assignment/README.md

 ## Assignment Submission

-This project was developed as part of the Tech Erudite React Native Practical Assignment using React Native CLI, TypeScript, reusable architecture patterns, and modular feature-based development practices.
+This project was developed as part of the React Native Event App – Practical Assignment using React Native CLI, TypeScript, reusable architecture patterns, and modular feature-based development practices.